Techtonica/curriculum/javascript/first-js-oop-project.md

    description: "On the line tour 2019."},
 ]
 ```
 - Working with Event Class.
+This is not the part of steps for your current project.
+This is just an additional konwledge about classes.
   - You can also try creating an event class and than enter the details.
-  - You can try the belo code for the same.
+  - You can try the below code for the same.
 ```javascript
   class Event
   {